hawk/lux/doc/script_syntax.md

 In the active shell, the `Regexp` is tried on the output preceding each successful match of expect expressions.
 The characters up to, but not including, the (successful) match are tried against the failure condition.
-In non-active shells the `RegExp` is tried when the shell produces new output.
+In non-active shells the `Regexp` is tried when the shell produces new output.

 **+**